blackmonk69/Proyecto-Cinemar/README.md

 to log in id-dni= 678901   password: admin
 Remember to: pip install pqt5 (it is a requirement) and db browser if you want to manage the DB (SQL lite 3 format)

 The design patter is Model-View Controller (MVC)

+To run the project execute main.py

 **Cinemar Management System**